Kezanwar/thechatroom/README.md

 Another highlight is the benefits of using a back end as a service such as Firebase, a serverless structure is ideal for an application of this size and in turn allowed me to hit the ground running from a development standpoint.

+Notes about the project:

+1: Anyone can join
-Notes about the project: Anyone can join, The chat doesnt save locally, messages are stored in the DB but chat log is lost when logged out or UI is closed.
+2: The chat doesnt save locally
+3: Messages are stored in the DB but chat log is lost when logged out or UI is closed.
+4: The current presence management functionality doesn't handle idle for too long users.
+Only way of logging out is clicking log out or firing the beforeunload event on certain browsers.

 You can view the project here! https://thechatroom-kez.web.app/